softbalanced/atomicswap/README.md

 the next step.

-Once B trusts the contract, they may participate in the cross-chain atomic swap by paying the intended Decred amount (1.0 in this example) into a Decred contract using the same secret hash.
+Once B trusts the contract, they may participate in the cross-chain atomic swap by paying the intended Ballanced amount (1.0 in this example) into a Ballanced contract using the same secret hash.
 The contract transaction may be published at this point.
 The refund transaction can not be sent until the locktime expires, but should be saved in case a refund is necessary.

 _Party B runs:_
 ```
-$ dcratomicswap --testnet --clientcert=client.cert --clientkey=client.key participate TsfWDVTAcsLaHUhHnLLKkGnZuJz2vkmM6Vr 1.0 29c36b8dd380e0426bdc1d834e74a630bfd5d111
+$ balancedatomicswap --testnet --clientcert=client.cert --clientkey=client.key participate TsfWDVTAcsLaHUhHnLLKkGnZuJz2vkmM6Vr 1.0 29c36b8dd380e0426bdc1d834e74a630bfd5d111
 Passphrase:

 Contract fee: 0.000251 DCR (0.00100400 DCR/kB)